Just 12% of Sandringham Estate has been put aside for natural habitat

 These factors beg the question: is the Royal Family, a family of environmental activists, doing everything in their power to maximise biodiversity recovery on their own land holdings?

 Answering this sort of question without data from the Sandringham Estate is difficult.
 However, the map of Sandringham Estate developed by WON now allows for external stakeholders to build a better idea of what is going on within the estate’s boundaries.
 WON combined the estate map with the latest version of Natural England’s “Priority Habitat Inventory”.
 Priority habitats are described by the UK’s Joint Nature Conservation Committee as “those that were identified as being the most threatened and requiring conservation action under the UK Biodiversity Action Plan (UK BAP)”.
 The inventory is a map of these priority habitats, available on the Natural England website.
 WON made small additions to this dataset to include other data indicating areas of high conservation value (e.g. Ancient Woodland and Estate parkland).
 Combined, these datasets indicate how much of the Sandringham Estate has been put aside for high value natural habitats.
-These have been summarised in this public Google Sheets and in the table below:
+These have been summarised in this public Google Sheets and in the map below:

 Our initial research has estimated that just 12% of the Sandringham Estate has been strictly put aside for these priority habitats.
 Whilst the Forestry Commission’s latest woodland inventory indicates 17.76% of the estate is covered by woodland, just a third of this (approximately 6% of the total estate) is identified as ancient or priority woodland habitat.
 This suggests most of the woodland consists of commercial conifer plantations of reduced ecological value.
 Much of this woodland coverage also consists of small woods and copses sandwiched between large areas of arable and pasture fields.
 WON included “Estate Parkland”, i.e. the gardens surrounding the estate’s two country manors: Sandringham House and Anmer House.
 Sandringham’s parkland in particular has a variety of nature friendly features, such as large ponds, woodland, wood pasture etc.